duckietown-ethz/proj-lfvop/README.md

 First check:
   * While not having lane following active but the demo container running, put DB#1 about 80cm behind DB#2 on the same lane and check the terminal in which the demo container is running.
 Check for the following prints: `[/DUCKIEBOT_NAME/dynamic_controller_node]: headbot detected` or `[/DUCKIEBOT_NAME/dynamic_controller_node]: backbot detected`
-  * If the Duckiebots have the same direction you should see `backbot detected`, if not :arrow_right: case 1
+  * If the Duckiebots have the same direction you should see `backbot detected`, if not --> case 1
-  * If the Duckiebots are are facing each other you should see `headbot detected`, if not :arrow_right: case 2
+  * If the Duckiebots are are facing each other you should see `headbot detected`, if not --> case 2

 Resolution: Start the `duckietown/proj-lfvop:master-arm32v7` container again, using the option -e THRESHOLD=VALUE (default is 235). case 1: Use a value above 235, maybe 240 (this will make the code treat more Duckiebots as backbots, dont go above 245)